Compressor Station Background

 For PCB-impacted paint with contaminant concentration levels exceeding WELs, all damaged paint was removed from surfaces, as needed, using abrasive methods such as manual scraping, shot-blasting, chemical stripping, brush-grinding, or similar methods.
 The method of paint removal and surface preparation varied according to the client’s specifications and conditions of the component.
 After damaged paint removal and a double wash/rinse, the designated surfaces were double-coated with two (2) layers of contrasting-colored paint, in general accordance with the continued use authorization under 40 CFR 761.30 (p) (A) (1).

-Complete Removal from Metal Surfaces
+Complete Removal from Metal Surfaces to NACE 2 Standard

 Some metal components required complete removal of all PCB-impacted paint, both damaged and intact.
 In general accordance with 40 CFR 761.79, complete paint removal from metal surfaces was completed to meet the National Association of Corrosion Engineers (NACE) 2 standard for blasting to a near-white finish.